Travelport-xx/travelport-uapi-tutorial/lesson_1-2.md

 {% endhighlight %}

-This output is quite specific to the airline industry.
+This output is quite specific to the airline industry but probably familiar to many readers who travel frequently.

 Itineraries are separated by the dashed lines.
 The first itinerary has a price of 941.70 Great Britain Pounds (GBP) and involves two Air France (AF) flights on June 22nd and two Delta (DL) flights on the way back to Paris on June 29th.
 The next itinerary is (shocking!) about four times as expensive, 3594.70 GBP, and involves three carriers this time, UA (United Airlines), US (US Airways), and again Delta on the return.
 Note that this outbound air journey has a connection in Charlotte, North Carolina, USA (CLT) instead of Atlanta, Georgia (ATL).